Phoebe Elizabeth Abbey

 The 1905 Wisconsin State Census taken on June 1,

 shows Chas.
-Abbey (age 45) born in Wisconsin to English-born parents is a
+Abbey (age 45) born in Wisconsin to England-born parents, is a

-Drayman renting his home and living in the 1st Ward, City of Baraboo, Sauk Co.,
+married Drayman, and who rents his home, and living in the 1st Ward, City of Baraboo, Sauk Co.,

-Living with him is his wife, Cora Abbey (age 38) born in Wisconsin
+Living with him are: his wife, Cora Abbey (age 38) born in Wisconsin

-six unmarried children, all born in Wisconsin to Wisconsin-born parents: Sammy Abbey (age
+12) born in Wisconsin to Wisconsin-born parents; his son, Oran Abbey (age 5)

 In 1908 Charles removed to Beulah, Mercer Co., ND, and farmed south of